rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/355_record-rosbags-for-packages.md

 {{% notice info %}}

 You can also update the value of the ROS bag jobs during the time of deployment.
-The values added during the deployments overrides the values added during the package creation.
+The values added during the deployments override the values added during the package creation.
 {{% /notice %}}

 ## Viewing ROS Bag Job